AccessLite/BYT-Golden/README.md

 ## 10. Contact Us

-(for remaining participants
+*(See contributor for project to contact us)*

 ---

 ## 11. Final Thanks

-(acknowledgement of all participants)
-Thank you to everyone who has participated (list names & github links)
+Thank you to everyone who has participated!!